krlawrence/graph/book/README.md

 This folder contains the AsciiDoc source file used to produce the HTML, XML (DOCBOOK), EPUB, MOBI and PDF output.

 **LATEST NEWS:**
+[Dec-12-2017] Revision 273 was just published in all formats.
+Fixes issue #12.
+Also added additonal clarifications.
 [Nov-23-2017] Revision 272 was just published in all formats.
 Many updates to sections 3 and 4.
 [Nov-03-2017] Revision 271 was just published in all formats.
 Several improvements and additions.
 [Oct-27-2017] Revision 270 was just published in all formats.
 Fixes issue #6 and adds more to Janus section.